What's The Oldest Church in The State of New Jersey?

 Old Bergen Church: New Jersey's Oldest Continuous Congregation, A Legacy Since 1660

-The beautiful brownstone church building that stands today at the corner of Bergen and Highland Avenues is not the 17th-century original but is historic in its own right.
-Constructed in 1841 in the Greek Revival style, the current sanctuary houses the state's oldest congregation.
-Its enduring presence is a symbol of the community's long history.
+• The Current Sanctuary (1841): The beautiful, stately brownstone church that stands today at the corner of Bergen and Highland Avenues was constructed in 1841.
+This is not the 17th-century original but is a historic landmark in its own right.
+Designed in the popular Greek Revival style, its grand columns and symmetrical facade create a sense of enduring strength and grace.

 New Jersey FlagThe Old Bergen Church in Jersey City is a remarkable monument to faith and community endurance.
 While its current building is a 19th-century landmark, the congregation itself, founded in 1660, is considered New Jersey's oldest continuous religious congregation.
 Its Dutch roots, long history, and continued presence make it a vital piece of the Garden State's heritage and a testament to nearly four centuries of uninterrupted worship.